 Mark Basnage (Founder/Executive Director/Board)

-Over the past 29 years, Mark Basnage’s education work has engaged him in some of America’s most disadvantaged communities and some of its wealthiest; on the East Coast and the West; in public, private, and charter schools, museums, and nonprofits.
+Over the past 30 years, Mark Basnage’s education work has engaged him in some of America’s most disadvantaged communities and some of its wealthiest; on the East Coast and the West; in public, private, and charter schools, museums, and nonprofits.
 He has received fellowships from the Orion Society and The Fulbright Memorial Fund, and was among the first year recipients of Philadelphia’s Great Friends To Kids award.
-There are a number of recurring themes in Mark’s work, including technology, teacher expertise development, knowledge creation, and innovation.
-After an undergraduate degree at the University of Pennsylvania, he attained his masters degree from Stanford in Learning, Technology, and Design, where he was an active part of Stanford’s d.school community.
+There are a number of recurring themes in Mark’s work, including technology, expertise development, knowledge creation, and innovation.
+After an undergraduate degree at the University of Pennsylvania, he attained his masters degree from Stanford in Learning, Technology, and Design, where he was an early and active part of Stanford’s d.school community.